How do I set up my account online after I've been enrolled in OregonSaves?

 What happens to my account when I change employers?

 Your Roth IRA through OregonSaves belongs to you.
 Your money remains in your account as your retirement savings.
 If your new employer facilitates OregonSaves, it will notify you and begin payroll deductions at your new job unless you opt out.
 If your new employer offers an employer-sponsored retirement plan, then that employer is not required to facilitate the State's program, but you may be eligible for the employer-sponsored retirement plan.
+You can also contribute directly to your OregonSaves account through your bank account or check.

 What happens if I opt out of participating?